trianglegrrl/promptonomicon/.promptonomicon/1_BUILD_DESIGN.md

 ## Next Step
 1. If the design document contains "Open Questions", proceed to Phase 2.5 to resolve them with the developer
+   - **CRITICAL**: You MUST ask the user for feedback on each open question
+   - **DO NOT** make decisions on how to proceed - wait for the user's input
+   - **DO NOT** proceed to Phase 3 until the user confirms all questions are resolved
 2. Once all questions are resolved (or if there are no open questions), proceed to Phase 3 using 3_BUILD_PLAN.md